flutter/website/platform-plugins.md

    }
  }

- // clipboardContents can now be accessed the build() method.
+ // clipboardContents can now be accessed in the build() method.
 }
 ```